DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Renamed the KLM key code `_DT` (OEM_PERIOD) to `_PD` and `_EQ` (OEM_PLUS) to `_PL` for better compatibility with the actual VK names.
 Also updated the HIG files.
 	- Added a 'hideImageState' setting to hide certain help image shift states.
 Some users may want only AltGr, Extend and dead key images to show.
 	- Remaps and RemapCycle sections are now allowed in the LayStack.
 See the `_Test\Cmk-eD-Nyfee_ANS_CurlAngle` layout for an example.
-		- LayStack Remaps and cycles will only be checked for if their sections are present in `layout.ini`.
+		- LayStack Remaps and cycles will only be checked for if their sections are present in `Layout.ini`.
 This is to avoid slowing down other layouts.
 		- The Nyfee Colemak-DH mods were added to test LayStack remaps.
 His mods move `Z W X C F K (V)` and the Bracket/Minus/Equals keys.
 	- Detection of current system layout VK codes through GetKeyVK().
 		- This makes `key = VKey` mappings work as intended, enabling for instance Extend to see and use a key without changing its system layout mapping.